Neem & Tea Tree Body & Hair Shampoo

 • use a washcloth or textured washing accessory

-As A Shampoo Bar Technique is Important
+As a Shampoo Bar Technique is Important!

 Our natural shampoo bars are a lot more concentrated than liquid shampoos.
-They contain extra oils and butters to nourish your hair.
+They contain extra oils and butters to nourish hair.

 If you do not build a nice lather and rinse really well you will have areas that remain coated with the soap oils, which can make it look or feel “gummy.”

+***Notice in the techniques below that we do NOT recommend lathering up the length of your hair with the shampoo bar.
 As you use your fingers to rinse the lather through the strands, there is enough shampoo to clean the length.
-This technique helps prevent coating your hair strands with shampoo residue.
+These techniques help prevent coating your hair strands with shampoo residue.

 If you are new to shampoo bars please our blog, "How to Use a Natural Shampoo Bar" for more detailed information.